-The Little Blue Heroes Foundation

-(both current and retired) and other members of the community, the funds they receive go towards helping local families in need who have children undergoing long-term medical treatment for serious illnesses.
+The Little Blue Heroes Foundation which was nominated last year by one of our forecourt partners, is an example of the impact this programme has within Inver's communities.
+Operating entirely by volunteers from the Irish Garda (both current and retired) and other members of the community, the funds they receive go towards helping local families in need who have children undergoing long-term medical treatment for serious illnesses.